tasdikrahman/tasdikrahman.me/_posts/2017-05-06-Making-of-trumporate-using-markovipy-generating-sentences-using-markov-chains-part-1.md

 You could relate to it from the fact that most of the things in the physical world are dependent on their previous outcomes.

 Imagine a coin flip, which is dependent on previous outcomes.
 So it has short-term memory of one event.
-This can be visualized using a hypothetical machine which contains two cups, which we call states.
+This can be visualised using a hypothetical machine which contains two cups, which we call states.
 In one state we have a 50-50 mix of light versus dark beads, while in the other state we have more dark versus light.
 One cup we can call state zero.

 It represents a dark having previously occurred, and the other state, we can call one, it represents a light bead having previously occurred.
 To run our machine, we simply start in a random state and make a selection.
 Then we move to either state zero or one, depending on that event.
 Based on the outcome of that selection, we output either a zero if it's dark, or a one if it's light.